danielaparker/jsoncons/doc/ref/csv/csv.md

 ### csv extension

-The csv extension implements decode from and encode to the [CSV format](https://www.rfc-editor.org/rfc/rfc4180.txt) You can either parse into or serialize from a variant-like structure, [basic_json](../basic_json.md), or your own data structures, using [json_type_traits](../json_type_traits.md).
+The csv extension implements decode from and encode to the [CSV format](https://www.rfc-editor.org/rfc/rfc4180.txt) You can either parse into or serialize from a variant-like data structure, [basic_json](../basic_json.md), or your own data structures, using [json_type_traits](../json_type_traits.md).

 [decode_csv](decode_csv.md)